 The access process – what is changing:

-- From mid-2021, people over the age of 7 who meet the initial access requirements of the NDIS will be referred for an independent assessment.
+- On introduction, independent assessments for people over the age of 7 who meet the initial access requirements of the NDIS will be referred for an independent assessment.

 - We’ll replace processes developed during transition with more consistent and fairer approaches to determine whether a person is eligible for the NDIS.